 4 Tips for Compressing Images

-Now that you understand how compression works and a little about your options, consider the following tips.
-These tips apply for any compression method you choose.
+Now that you understand how compression works and a little more about your options, consider the following tips.
+These tips apply to any compression method you choose.

 Compress Images From the Start